 The Council has a customer feedback scheme for the public to make complaints, comments and compliments, and constructive criticism which is used to improve services.
 The Complaints Charter provides guidance to staff on the Council's complaints process.
-The procedure for Complaints was simplified from a three stage to a two stage process during 2017/18.
-For 2017/18 362 complaints were received compared with 449 in 2016/17.
-We received 187 compliments in 2017/18 which compares with 218 in 2016/17.
+For 2018/19 119 complaints were received compared with 362 in 2017/18.
+We received 107 compliments in 2018/19 which compares with 187 in 2017/18.

-In July 2017, the Council received the Annual Review Letter from the Ombudsman for the period ending 31 March 2017.
-It reported that 7 complaints and enquiries (a reduction from 8 in 2016/17) were received from Lichfield District Residents, which came from corporate and other services, housing and planning and development.
-This total figure compares favourably to the average of 15 complaints received by District Councils within Staffordshire.
-Of the 7 complaints and enquiries 1 was upheld.
+In July 2018, the Council received the Annual Review Letter from the Ombudsman for the period ending 31 March 2018.
+It reported that 7 complaints and enquiries (the same number as in 2017/18) were received from Lichfield District Residents, which came from planning and development, benefits and tax, environmental services and public protection and regulation.
+Of the 7 complaints and enquiries, 1 was upheld.

-The reporting of complaints and compliments continued to improve during 2017/18, with regular reports considered by Leadership Team and circulated to Managers.
+The reporting of complaints and compliments continued to improve during 2018/19, with regular reports considered by Leadership Team and circulated to Managers.
 The reports include details of what we learned from the complaints and changes implemented as a result.
-Members were provided with monitoring reports on a six monthly basis in addition to reports being presented to Audit (and Member Standards) Committee.
+Members are provided with monitoring reports on a six monthly basis in addition to reports being presented annually to Audit and Member Standards Committee.